What is short-term life insurance?

 Types of short-term life insurance

 Short-term life insurance commonly refers to two types of policies: temporary life insurance and annual renewable life insurance.
-Both can offer you coverage for a short period of time but they serve different purposes.
+Both can offer you coverage for a short period of time, but each one serves a different purpose.

-Temporary life insurance is a short-term coverage option offered by life insurance companies that provides some coverage while you wait for your longer-term or permanent policy to go in force
+Temporary life insurance is a short-term coverage option offered by life insurance companies that provides some coverage while you wait for your longer-term or permanent policy to go into effect.

-Temporary life insurance is the only type of short-term life insurance offered through Policygenius — you can add this type of coverage when you purchase your traditional term life policy.
+Temporary life insurance is the only type of short-term life insurance offered through Policygenius — with most insurers, you can add this type of coverage when you apply for your traditional term life policy.

-Because the standard application process often requires a health interview and a medical exam, it can take one to two months to complete — sometimes longer if the insurance company requires additional information.
-Unless you have a temporary policy, you don't have any life insurance coverage until you sign your final policy offer and pay your first premium.
+Because the standard application process often requires a health interview and a medical exam, it can take one to two months or more to complete.
+Unless you have a temporary policy, you don’t have any life insurance coverage until the insurer reviews all your information and you accept their official offer for coverage.

-• Coverage lasts 60 to 90 days or until your application is approved or declined.
+• Coverage lasts until your application is approved or declined — usually 60 to 90 days.

-• Premiums are based on the initial quote your insurer gave you.
+• The cost for temporary life insurance is based on the initial quote your insurer gave you.

 If you have certain health conditions, you may not qualify for temporary coverage while you wait for approval.
 Health conditions that may affect your eligibility include:

-Annual renewable life insurance has a term length of one year and renews on an annual basis without having to take another medical exam.
+Annual renewable life insurance has a term length of one year and renews on an annual basis.
+You won’t have to reapply or take another medical exam to renew your policy.

-It works similarly to term life insurance, but the premiums often start even lower than traditional term life and increase each year that you renew the policy.
+It works similarly to term life insurance, but the premiums increase each year as you renew the policy.

 You may want to consider an annual renewable life insurance policy if you anticipate changes to your life or health that will earn you lower premiums in the future.
-Examples include:
+This could include:

 • You’re trying to lose weight or have recently lost weight for health reasons.